cgn170/opsfleet/architecture-design/README.md

 We defined a VPC with internal subnets where we deploy the backend application (EKS), also we defined deny all inbound traffic by default policy.

-We recommend to use internet gateways to allow outbound traffic to the internet and NAT gateways to allow outbound traffic from the internal subnets to the internet.
+VPC Components:
+1.- EKS Subnets: 2 public subnets and 2 private subnets 2.- DB Subnets: 2 private subnet
+3.- Internet Gateway: For public subnets to allow internet access 4.- NAT Gateway: For private subnets to allow outbound internet access 5.- NACLs: Network access control for EKS and DB subnets 6.- Security Groups: For EKS and DB instances to control inbound and outbound traffic

 ## Application Layer